moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 # Field Marketing Swag

+## Brand Details for Swag and Event Assets

+For information regarding Brand support, please visit the [Brand Creative Handbook Page](/handbook/marketing/brand-and-product-marketing/design/).
+Templates for requesting design/brand support are located [here](/handbook/marketing/brand-and-product-marketing/design/#brand--marketing-design-issue-templates).
+You can also watch [this video](https://www.youtube.com/watch?v=bBzasucNkh0) (must be logged into GitLab Unfiltered) regarding Brand templates and repos for previous and current brand designs.

 ## AMER Field Marketing Swag

 The AMER Field Marketing team utilizes GitLab's swag and fulfillment vendor [Boundless](https://www.boundlessnetwork.com/), and their contracted warehouse, [A51 Logistics](https://a51logistics.weebly.com/) for all of our swag and event asset requirements.
 Boundless is available to produce, ship and store swag and event assets.